LaraFB/3-ano/README.md

 ### Sprint 1
 ##### Sprint Plan

-- Goal: User Interface that allows you to get an ideia of the inicial project, only with the simplest of methods.
+- Goal: User Interface that allows you to get an ideia of the inicial project, only with the simplest of methods as creation of new acounts, tracking and managing expenses, monthly budget and adding and categorize expenses.

 - Roles:
   - Product Owner: Lara Bizarro